lukepereira/arduino-rf/README.md

-# WirelessA2b
+# ArduinoRadioFrequency
-Wireless Anti-two-block detection with HC-12 and Arduino Nano
+Secure and robust radio frequency communincation between two Arduino Nano boards used for general detection of signal or malfuctions.

+Currently being applied to detect Anti-two-blocking malfunction in hydraulic lift system.

 Transmitter:
 - Wake from powered down sleep on Boom movement